Skip to main content

 This question often comes up in households with both cats and dogs.
 Looking at the nutrition labels on your dog’s and cat’s foods, you may see some of the same ingredients listed and begin to wonder how similar their foods actually are.

 So, can your cat and dog eat the same food?
 While a small amount of dog food will not harm your cat, continually feeding it to them can be harmful to their health.
-It is not toxic to cats, but dog food ingredients do not provide the nutrition they need.
-Cat and dog foods are formulated differently to suit the nutritional needs of the different species.
+It is not toxic to kitties, but pup food ingredients do not provide the nutrition they need.
+Cat and dog foods are formulated differently to suit the dietary needs of the different species.
 If your cat eats dog food long term, their health will suffer.

 Different dietary needs